 Paris Christmas Market in front of Hotel de Ville

-Sledding at the Hotel de Ville Christmas Market
+Hotel de Ville Christmas Market celebrating the 2024 Summer Olympics

-Sledding at the Hotel de Ville Christmas Market
+Hotel de Ville Christmas Market celebrating the 2024 Summer Olympics

-The Hôtel de Ville Christmas Market offers an enchanting forest filled with evergreen trees decorated with silver ornaments and sparkling white lights, traditional market stalls offering offering hot mulled wine, raclette, freshly cooked crepes drizzled with Nutella, and the tantalizing smell of roasted chestnuts, and free family-oriented activities such as a carousel, a "luge" for tubing, a vertical climbing wall, and visits with Santa.
+The Hôtel de Ville Christmas Market offers an enchanting forest filled with evergreen trees decorated with silver ornaments and sparkling white lights, a few chalets offering "Made in France" gifts, and traditional market stalls offering offering hot mulled wine, raclette, freshly cooked crepes drizzled with Nutella, and the tantalizing smell of roasted chestnuts.

 Carousel at Hotel de Ville Christmas Market - that's the BHV department store in the backgound